Collection Development Manual

 Online Resources - Licensed

 The Library negotiates licensing agreements with data owners or providers.
 All agreements must be approved by the Manager, Library Resource Services, and signed on behalf of the University in accordance with university financial expenditure delegations.
-Site licences are preferred.
+Site licences are strongly preferred.

 Reading Lists

-Unit coordinators create Reading Lists guided by their Liaison Librarian as required.
+Unit coordinators create Reading Lists, guided by their Liaison Librarian as required.

 Required and recommended resources are made available via QUT Readings.
-QUT Readings includes content such as articles and ebook chapters, and selected past (QUT) examination papers.

 Journal Articles and Book Chapters

-• Preference is given to linking to existing licensed information resources rather than making a digital copy and storing locally.
+• preference is given to linking to existing licensed information resources rather than making a digital copy and storing locally

 Past Examination Papers